SimoneRebora/RSelenium_scraping_tutorial/RSelenium_scraping_tutorial.md

 Step 4.
 Paragraphs extraction (text)
 ------------------------------------

-Now we can move to the text and start its extraction.
-First, the commented paragraphs.
-*(note: as sometimes only a part of the chapter is shown, we have to move to the page bottom, so that also the following part can appear)*
+Now we can move to the text and start its extraction.<br/> First, the commented paragraphs.<br/> *(note: as sometimes only a part of the chapter is shown, we have to move to the page bottom, so that also the following part can appear)*

 ``` r
 ## Move to bottom